 Here's a sample of our volunteer opportunities:VIEW AS

-The Muslim Community Network develops the capacity of Muslim New Yorkers and their allies to fully participate in the social and political landscape of New York City.
-MCN’s strategies include creating strong relationships with other faith-based communities; articulating and advancing an understanding of the need for citizen engagement; developing the skills and ability of our community to affect change, and building the next generation’s identity and capacity as leaders.
-Our program areas: Youth Leadership Development, Community Education, Civic Engagement, and Cross-Cultural Education.
+The Muslim Community Network identifies and cultivates the leadership skills of all Americans to fully participate in the social landscape.
+MCN’s strategies include creating strong relationships with other faith-based communities; articulating and advancing an understanding of the need for citizen engagement; developing the skills and ability of our community to affect change; and building the next generation’s identity and capacity as leaders.

 MCN was founded in 2003 by a group of New York City-based activists and volunteers responding to urgent needs in the community after 9/11.
 Since then, MCN has been working to build consensus and cooperation among Muslims, crossing ethnic, gender, class and religious boundaries to build unity and understanding.
 MCN became a 501(c)3 nonprofit organization in 2008.
 MCN programs focus on a need to build strong community partnerships, empower the community to self-advocate for their rights and interests, and encourage a culture of civic engagement.